The Employment page of the Self Assessment tax return for limited company directors

 You need to record the details of your employment as the director of a limited company, as well as any you might have, on the Employment page of your Self Assessment tax return.

-Please note that we are not authorised by HMRC to provide accounting or tax advice.
+• We're not authorised by HMRC to provide accounting or tax advice.
 Therefore, FreeAgent’s support team cannot advise you on how to fill in your tax return correctly or check your figures to see if they are correct, unless they have been calculated by the software.
 If you’re unsure whether a figure on your tax return is right, please speak to your accountant or to HMRC.

 Completing the Employment page